U.S. flag

 Pathophysiology

-Regardless of the cause, the persistently elevated venous hydrostatic pressure may result in lower extremity pain, edema, and venous microangiopathy.
-Some patients develop permanent skin hyperpigmentation from hemosiderin deposition as red blood cells extravasate into the surrounding tissue.
-Many of these patients will also have lipodermatosclerosis, which is skin thickening from fibrosis of subcutaneous fat.
-As the disease progresses, the perturbed microcirculation and dermal weakening can result in ulcer formation.[8]
+Irrespective of the specific etiology, CVI promotes venous hypertension.
+The most common nonmodifiable risk factors are female gender and nonthrombotic iliac vein obstruction (eg, May-Thurner syndrome).
+Several studies have also suggested a genetic component contributing to vein wall laxity.
+Modifiable risk factors include smoking, obesity, pregnancy, prolonged standing, DVT, and venous injury.[16][17]
+Regardless of the cause, persistently elevated venous hydrostatic pressure may result in lower-extremity pain, edema, and venous microangiopathy.
+Some patients develop permanent skin hyperpigmentation from hemosiderin deposition as red blood cells extravasate into the surrounding tissue.[5]
+Many of these patients will also have lipodermatosclerosis, skin thickening from subcutaneous fat fibrosis.
+As the disease progresses, the perturbed microcirculation and dermal weakening can form ulcers.[18]

 History and Physical